nfcgate/protocol/README.md

-# protocol
+# NFCGate Protocol
-Protocol information and protobuf files
+Protocol information and protobuf files.
+Specifications of the protocol will be added in the future.